-Our Acceleration Initiative and Young Investigators Program, combined with insights from our Scientific Advisory Council and support provided by the CureSearch Community Impact Awards (CCIA), help us stand at the intersection of medical, scientific, and commercial sectors to identify new treatments and cures for children’s cancer.
+Our Catapult Strategy encompasses early CureSearch-funded research programs, including the Young Investigators Program and Acceleration Initiative.
+Now through Catapult Awards, CureSearch will take the strongest research into human clinical trials and to market where new treatments will broadly reach children.
+These programs combined with insights from our Scientific, Industry, and Catapult Advisory Councils and support provided by the CureSearch Community Impact Awards (CCIA), help us stand at the intersection of medical, scientific, and commercial sectors to identify new treatments and cures for children’s cancer.